homiedopie/beberlei.de/2013/02/04/doctrine_and_solid.rst

 Take an ``Order`` object that has a method for calculating the shipping costs, depending all the order items and products.
-To seperate calculations from state transformations you can extract method objects instead of inlining the code into the ``Order`` object.
+To separate calculations from state transformations you can extract method objects instead of inlining the code into the ``Order`` object.

 For this kind of extraction I create a folder ``Order`` and put all